AleksandrRogov/DynamicsWebApi/README.md

 even though [it should have done it by default](https://docs.npmjs.com/misc/developers#keeping-files-out-of-your-package), therefore
 `npm update dynamics-web-api` was not working properly.
 If you see an error during an update of the package, please go to `node_modules\dynamics-web-api` of your application and remove `.git` directory manually.
 This error has been fixed in `v.1.4.7`.

+Please note, that "Dynamics 365" in this readme refers to Microsoft Dynamics 365 Customer Engagement / Common Data Service.

 ## Table of Contents